Island-by-Island Guide To The Best NYE

 Turks and Caicos Islands

 Like other islands, Junkanoo is a colourful festival that is celebrated on Boxing Day and New Year’s Day.
-Fireworks light up the sky over Grace Bay Beach.
+Fireworks light up the sky over Grace Bay Beach – so grab a seat on the beach and enjoy the show.
 At the cruise centre there’s the largest Jimmy Buffett’s Margaritaville in the Caribbean.
-Grand Turk has the Sandbar, Jack’s Shack, and Da Conch Rum Bar.
+Grand Turk has the Sandbar, Jack’s Shack, and Da Conch Rum Bar are all bound to be busy.

 U.S. Virgin Islands